 When is a Orb Paranormal?

-Every now and then I get asked to look at media of orbs to determine if they are paranormal, a ghost, or just dust.
+Every now and then I get asked to look at orb artifacts to determine if they are paranormal, a ghost, or just dust.
 Im usually dragged into defending my position that orb artifacts are not proof of the paranormal or ghosts.
 The paranormal community is very divided on the subject of orbs.
 Specifically if some orb artifacts found in digital media are the result of ghosts.
 I have listened to both sides for and against, to the point of exhaustion.

 In the paranormal realm orbs are generally defined as a semi-luminescent spherical shaped object.
-They may be seen with the naked eye but generally are discovered later on media, such as photographs (artifacts).
-Some orbs upon further visual inspection are believed to have faces and other recognizable forms.
+They may be seen with the naked eye but generally are discovered later on media, such as photographs.
+Some orbs upon further visual inspection are believed to have faces and other recognizable forms within the orb.
 Some members of the paranormal community deeply believe some orbs are the physical manifestation of a departed spirit or soul.

 Some paranormalist’s have gone further and created rules to govern paranormal orbs.
 First, Orbs must appear to emit their own light source.
 Secondly, orbs must appear to have self governed propulsion.
 Lastly, orbs must appear to move in an intelligent flight path.
 Proponents of orb rules, will ignore any orbs that fail to meet those requirements.
 Evidence based paranormal groups are more reluctant to conclude orbs as a source of spirits or ghosts.